gemini3d/gemini3d/README.md

 ### Analysis of simulation output

 GEMINI uses Python for essential interfaces, plotting and analysis.
-A lot of legacy analysis was done with Matlab / GNU Octave scripts that we continue to maintain.
+A lot of legacy analysis was done with Matlab scripts that we continue to maintain.

 The Matlab .m scripts require either Matlab or GNU Octave &ge; 4.0.
 Only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.